t-yanshinvernon/DBS-SEED/Assessment/SEED01.md

 * Reputational Risk
   * Arises from an event that might cause a negative stakeholder perception of the bank's image

+### Investment Banking & Risk
+Qns.
+What strategies can the bank implement to try to retain business relations with the client whilst limiting the potential of loss if the client defaults?

+Ans.
+Collateral

+### Special Operational Risk
+Rogue trader risk is a special operational risk

 ## Example Stress Test Scenario
 * Government Bonds
   * Yields drop by 200 b.p.